 1. What is the NASPA Consortium?

-3. What populations are the Consortium benchmark surveys designed for?
+2. What populations are the student affairs benchmarking studies designed for?

 Most of the surveys are designed for a stratified random sample of undergraduate students.
 However there are some exceptions to this recommendation:

 - Orientation and New Student Programs - should be sent to all new students (first year and transfer students)

 - Residence Life - only students who live on-campus

 - Campus Recreation - can be extended and sent to other users such as graduate students, faculty/staff, community members, alumni, etc.

 3. When should we plan on administering a student affairs benchmarking survey?